 The year 2020 put boards front and center with serial challenges of the pandemic, social justice movements, and rising demands for a real response to climate change.
 It was a year of health crisis response that had boards supporting a new wave of transformational change.
 A lot of the challenges produced excellent outcomes in employee protection, stakeholder trust, safety, and respect.
 But as the adrenalin wanes, boards may be facing 2021 with some fatigue and loss of focus on longer-term strategic outcomes.

 As we work to engage and re-energize our boards, it’s time to consider what governance topics should hold a spot on board meeting agendas in 2021 and beyond.
-We’re hosting an expert panel webinar to offer guidance to boards as we all navigate priorities ahead.
+We hosted an expert panel webinar to offer guidance to boards as we all navigate priorities ahead.

 The last year did not go according to plan for any board.
 The pandemic pushed boards to shift governance priorities from planned objectives to crisis response, often with a people-first focus.
 Organizations across industries suddenly had the same top priority: ensuring health safety for all.
 For many that meant setting policies to get employees working from home almost overnight, implementing physical distancing protocols, extended sick-time, and for others it also meant shifting to online services, waiving fees, deferring payments, and other shifts in business delivery.

 As boards work to retain valued directors, calling out the achievements and outstanding human contribution of board members over the last fourteen months is a wise first move.
 Even if Covid derailed board succession plans and you have some directors you need to retire, begin readying your board for the challenges ahead with some meaningful recognition or celebration of the strides your board and organization made in staying resilient.